dproks/aiassist/readme.md

-This is example AI prompt app.
+This is my playground with example AI prompt app.

-Typescript, React, Redux Toolkit, RTK Query on client side Typescript, NodeJS, MongoDB, Mongoose on server side Also includes basic example of LangchainJS usage Containerised in Docker, Runs from Makefile
+Typescript, React, Redux Toolkit, RTK Query on client side

+Typescript, NodeJS, MongoDB, Mongoose on server side

+Also includes basic example of LangchainJS usage

+Containerised in Docker, Runs from Makefile

 1. create aiassist-server/.env and put there